toddaustin07/Heatmiser/README.md

 ### neoStat Devices
 The data shown on these devices will be refreshed at the frequency you configured in the neoHub device Settings.

-If the neoStat device was configured through the heatmiser app to be a Timer, you should have set the corresponding SmartThings neoStat device Settings option as described earlier.
-In Timer mode, the device will only include a switch, Profile selection control and a status field.

 If an action is taken such as changing the thermostat mode or setpoint temperature, then an additional data refresh will occur about 5 seconds after the action.
 This will provide more immediate response to your requested actions.

 In addition, at any time you can perform a swipe-down gesture on the Controls screen to cause an *immediate* data refresh.